-Leap Castle, County Offaly.
+Leap Castle, County Offaly

-Charleville Castle, County Offaly.
+Charleville Castle, County Offaly

-Ballygally Castle, County Antrim.
+Ballygally Castle, County Antrim

-Described as ‘a living postcard,’ Ballygally Castle may be picture pretty, but it is also one of the most haunted castles in Ireland, with various resident ghosts who love nothing more than to frighten the living daylights out of the paying guests.
-Not all ghosts are mischief makers though, and that’s the case with Ballygally’s most well-known ghost, that of Lady Isabella Shaw, who wanders the hallways of Ballygally Castle at night, in search of the child who was snatched from her at birth.
+Described as ‘a living postcard,’ Ballygally Castle is picture pretty, but it is one of the most haunted castles in Ireland.
+Various resident ghosts love to frighten the living daylights out of paying guests.
+Not all ghosts are mischief makers though, and that’s the case with Ballygally’s most well-known ghost, Lady Isabella Shaw.
+She wanders the hallways of Ballygally Castle at night, in search of the child who was snatched from her at birth.

-Legend has it that Lady Isabella’s husband, on learning that he was in possession of an heir, disposed of his wife, locking her away in a tower, where she fell – or was likely pushed—to her death some time later.
-While Lady Isabella roams the halls in search of her lost child, another of Ballygally’s ghosts, Madame Nixon, who stayed in the hotel in the 19th Century, likes to play a game of ‘knock and run’ while wearing a fetching silk dress.
+Legend has it that Lady Isabella’s husband, on learning that he was in possession of an heir, disposed of his wife, locking her away in a tower, where she eventually fell—more likely pushed—to her death.
+While Lady Isabella roams the halls in search of her lost child, another of Ballygally’s ghosts, Madame Nixon, was a hotel guest in the 19th Century.
+She likes to play a game of ‘knock and run’ while wearing a fetching silk dress.

-Castle Leslie, County Monaghan.
+Castle Leslie, County Monaghan

-Ross Castle, County Meath.
+Ross Castle, County Meath

-We conclude this round-up of haunted Irish castles with a tragic tale of star-crossed lovers.
+Ross has a tragic tale of star-crossed lovers.
 The Romeo and Juliet of their time, it was love at first sight when Sabina Nugent met Orwin O’ Reilly in 1536.
-But Sabina, daughter of the Lord of Devon, Richard Nugent, otherwise known as the ‘Black Baron,’ was English, she was forbidden to marry a boy of Irish descent.
-Orwin, the son of an Irish Chieftain, was most definitely off limits.
-Undeterred by such parental interference and determined to always be together, the two decided to elope.
-However, this love story does not have a happy ending.
+But Sabina, daughter of the Lord of Devon, Richard Nugent (otherwise known as the ‘Black Baron’) was English.
+And she was forbidden to marry a boy of Irish descent.
+Orwin, the son of an Irish Chieftain, was definitely off limits.
+Determined to be together, the two eloped.
 Their getaway boat was overturned on stormy seas, resulting in Orwin’s death.